matschaffer/matschaffer.com/tech/_posts/2009-11-26-barcamp-in-japanese.markdown

 title: Barcamp Philly, in Japanese
 ---

 A little belated, but not too long ago I went to [Barcamp Philly 2009](http://www.barcampphilly.org) with my wife and son.
-It was a great experience not only to be a part of the blossoming Philly tech scene, but also having my family there encouraged me to branch out a little and head to some really enjoyable talks.
+It was a great experience not only to be a part of the blossoming Philly tech scene, but also having my family there encouraged me to branch out a little and head to some really enjoyable talks that I probably wouldn't have otherwise.

 Shortly after the event, Kaori posted a writeup in her [Mixi blog](http://mixi.jp/view_diary.pl?id=1338958355&owner_id=11017782).
 I thought this was really cool and wanted to share it with other folks that might be interested.
 So I've reposted it here with her permission.